beginning of content

 Heavy periods due to changes in your uterus may be caused by:

-Some people who take blood thinners can also get heavy periods.
+Some medicines, such as blood thinners, can also cause heavy periods.

-For many people with heavy periods, no cause is ever found.
+For many females with heavy periods, the cause is not known.

 How is the cause of heavy periods diagnosed?

-Your doctor will ask you about your symptoms and general health.
-They may also examine you and may arrange for tests such as:
+They may also examine you and arrange for tests such as:

-Your doctor may refer you to a gynaecologist (specialist doctor who manages conditions that affect the female reproductive system) for tests and treatment.
+Your doctor may refer you to a gynaecologist for further testing and treatment.
+A gynaecologist is a specialist doctor who manages conditions that affect the female reproductive system.

 Your doctor should do their best to listen to you and take your concerns seriously.
 If this doesn't happen, do not be afraid to find a new doctor.